BoaN235/hephaestus-3D-printer/LOG.md

     - One oled screen to dislplay things
     - 4 buttons which will be integrated into a shel
     - some pads to connect the board to the rasbery pie

 ![image](https://github.com/user-attachments/assets/77a0082c-27bb-45e7-ad63-e2ce033f14b1)
 ![image](https://github.com/user-attachments/assets/77143ff7-c388-4b92-b7f0-dd4dbf52f1fb)

+## Next Steps
+day +26
+?? hours

+- build the printer
+- settup the firmware
+- print a benchy?
+- Not blow up at least until I can print the benchy

 # Final Designs